chembl/chembl_webresource_client/README.rst

 The client handles interaction with the HTTPS protocol and caches all results in the local file system for faster retrieval.
 Abstracting away all network-related tasks, the client provides the end user with a convenient interface, giving the impression of working with a local resource.
-Design is based on the Django ``QuerySet`` interface (https://docs.djangoproject.com/en/1.11/ref/models/querysets/).
+Design is based on the Django `QuerySet <https://docs.djangoproject.com/en/1.11/ref/models/querysets/>`_ interface.
 The client also implements lazy evaluation of results, which means it will only evaluate a request for data when a value is required.
 This approach reduces number of network requests and increases performance.